custom-cards/button-card/docs/source/advanced/config-templates.md

 You can add variables to your templates and overload them in the instance of your button card.
 This lets you easily work with templates without the need to redefine everything for a small change.

+Variables can be of any type: number, object, string, function, ...

 An example below:

 ```yaml